harikrishnan-kp/Non_Mechanical_Anemometer/README.md

 Combined the csv file as [data](https://github.com/shruthigirija/Non_Mechanical_Anemometer/blob/352eefff3b7fbba30cfa4295033f3098b924074d/ML_Model_creation/combined_data_direction_velocity(1).csv).

 In this the duration 1 and duration 2 are taken from the HCSR04 module and the temperature and humidity value taken from DHT22.
-This values are compared with a digital anemometer.
-Thus the digital anemometer value marked as Velocity.
+These values are compared with the readings from a digital anemometer.Thus the digital anemometer value marked as Velocity.